CancerCellBiology/ERK-inhibitors/README.md

 H1299 ERK-KTR, SH-SY5Y ERK-KTR, and HCT-116 ERK-KTR- pipelines used to calculate ERK-KTR cytoplasm to nucleus ratios.
 Illumination Correction- pipeline used to correct illumination for mClover.

+R:
+ERKi Heatmap- code used for unsupervised clustering and heatmap creation.
+Example file for H1299 is provided ('Combined H1299 bins.xlsx').

 Dependencies:
 Python 3.8
 CellProfiler 4.0.5
+RStudio 1.4.1106

 Python libraries:
 numpy